Adaptive advantage in entanglement-assisted communications

 We now prove that adaptive protocols are necessary to simulate arbitrary qubit prepare-and-measure correlations.
 For this, consider the following correlation function

-corresponding to a correlation scenario $p(b|x,y)$ where Alice has three preparations ($x\in[3]$) and Bob two measurements $(y\in[2]$) with, respectively, two and three outcomes. {The inequality $\mathcal{F}\leq 2$ happens to be a facet of the polytope describing the set of correlations $p(b|x,y)$ realisable with (unassisted) bit messages and shared randomness.}
+corresponding to a correlation scenario $p(b|x,y)$ where Alice has three preparations ($x\in[3]$) and Bob two measurements $(y\in[2]$) with, respectively, two and three outcomes.
+The inequality $\mathcal{F}\leq 2$ is a facet of the polytope of correlations $p(b|x,y)$ realisable with bit messages and shared randomness.

 For any qubit strategy where Bob performs projective measurements, we have $\mathcal{F}\leq \sqrt{5}$.
 To show this, first notice that by linearity of $\mathcal{F}$, we may without loss of generality focus on pure states, $\abs{\vec{n}_x}=1$, and rank-1 projective measurements $\frac{1}{2}\left(\openone\pm \vec{v}_{y}\cdot\vec{\sigma}\right)$, in which case Bob's three-valued measurement for $y=2$ is necessarily of one of the three types $\{M_{1|2},M_{2|2},0\}$, $\{M_{1|2},0,M_{2|2}\}$ or $\{0,M_{1|2},M_{2|2}\}$.
 We consider the first case, the other two can be treated analogously.
 The correlation function $\mathcal{F}$ then reduces to